-- Benefits of using CodeBridge (see page 8) - Requirements for developing applications using CodeBridge (see page 9) - Information on using this manual (see page 9) - Typical development procedure (see page 11) - Typical development example (see page 13)
+- Benefits of using CodeBridge (on page 8)

+- Requirements for developing applications using CodeBridge (on page 8)

+- Information on using this manual (on page 9)

+- Typical development procedure (on page 11)

+- Typical development example (on page 13)

 What is CodeBridge?

 CodeBridge allows RM/COBOL applications to call C functions without being concerned about the conversion between COBOL arguments and C parameters.